Italcementi celebrates 20 years of Zero Accidents

 For the introduction and continuous improvement of all these initiatives, communication has always played a crucial role through campaigns, images and slogans seeking to inform and sensitise the whole Italcementi universe.
 These include the “Golden Rules”, “I-TAKE 5”, “the Driver Master Rules”, to mention just a few, or the installation of displays counting the number of days with no injuries at the plants and safety-related notice boards.
 Communicating to share both best practices and mistakes is fundamental to creating a network inside an integrated system based on conscious behaviours and awareness.

-“Thanks to our Zero Accidents system, we have achieved a remarkable results by decreasing lost time injuries (LTI1)) by 96% over the past 20 years,” said Ignazio La Barbera, Safety Manager Italcementi “We’ve achieved this through well-organised action and an innovative global approach engaging the entire company on fundamental topics of leadership, motivation, organisation and high safety standards.
+“Thanks to our Zero Accidents system, we have achieved a remarkable result by decreasing lost time injuries (LTI1)) by 96% over the past 20 years,” said Ignazio La Barbera, Safety Manager Italcementi “We’ve achieved this through well-organised action and an innovative global approach engaging the entire company on fundamental topics of leadership, motivation, organisation and high safety standards.
 We have successfully safeguarded the safety of all employees, and we consider this to be an extremely important value in our daily lives.”

 1) LTI is a third-party certified indicator of injuries causing a worker’s absence from the workplace.